 Does Medicare cover albuterol and other medications for asthma or COPD?

-You might assume that Medicare Part D covers albuterol since it’s a generic, but according to GoodRx, only 90% of Medicare plans cover albuterol it and 67% of Part D plans cover the branded inhaler, Ventolin.)
+You might assume that Medicare Part D covers albuterol since it’s a generic, but according to GoodRx, only 69% of Medicare plans cover it.
+Interestingly, a brand name of the albuterol inhaler, Proventil, is covered by as many as 96% of plans.

 Medications covered under Part D are subject to a copay, the cost of which depends on the plan you choose and the tier that plan places your medication in.
 Generally speaking, brand name medications tend to cost more than generic ones.